talhahasanzia/mvp-samples/MVP_Practice02/Readme.md

 - Declare methods in interfaces as what would this module do, leave implementation to lower levels of framework in our case Android framework's Activity.
 - Each feature or package has its dependencies (modules) defined in a dagger2 way.
+- This is by convention and by no means is hard and fast rule to follow.
+- "root" generally means Application level package.